mmontossi/sidejobs/README.md

 SendNewsletterJob.perform_later
 ```

+### Management

-Management is done programtically using Sidejobs::Job model:
+No admin interface, all is done using Sidejobs::Job model:
 ```ruby
 Sidejobs::Job.failing.where('attempts > ?', 3).destroy_all
 ```